Bob Dylan won a Nobel Prize. But what about Bruce? Joni? Paul Simon?

-So Bob Dylan becomes the first musician in probably ever to win the Nobel Prize for Literature.
+So Bob Dylan becomes the first musician probably ever to win the Nobel Prize for Literature.

 Cool.